Complete Guide to Vectorization Options

 - Spline: Creates smooth, curved paths.
 This is the best choice for most images, including illustrations and photographs, as it produces natural-looking, organic shapes.

 - Polygon: Creates paths with sharp, straight-line corners.
-Excellent for geometric designs, logos with hard edges, or when a stylized, low-poly look is desired.
+Excellent for geometric designs or when a stylized, low-poly look is desired.

-- Pixel: A special mode designed exclusively for pixel art.
-It converts each pixel of color into a perfectly aligned square vector shape, creating an infinitely scalable and clean version of the original.
+- Pixel: A special mode for pixel art.
+It converts each pixel into a perfectly aligned square vector shape, creating an infinitely scalable and clean version of the original.

 Filter Speckle

 This is a cleanup tool that removes small, unwanted spots or "speckles" of color from the image.
-Higher values will remove larger spots.
-This is extremely useful for cleaning up noisy or low-quality source images and can significantly reduce final file size by ignoring tiny, irrelevant details.
+The value represents the size in pixels of the speckles to remove.
+This is extremely useful for cleaning up noisy source images and can significantly reduce file size by ignoring irrelevant details.

 Path Precision

-Controls the level of detail and accuracy of the generated vector paths.
-Higher values result in paths that follow the original image's contours more closely, but can lead to larger file sizes.
-Lower values produce simpler, more generalized paths and smaller files.
+Controls how closely the vector paths follow the original image's contours.
+Higher values result in more detail and accuracy but can lead to larger file sizes.
+Lower values produce simpler, more generalized paths.

 Corner Threshold

-Determines how "sharp" a corner must be in the source image before the tracer creates a hard-angled point instead of a smooth curve.
-A high value (e.g., 100°) will result in more sharp corners, which is great for logos and technical drawings.
+Determines how "sharp" a corner must be (in degrees) before the tracer creates a hard-angled point instead of a smooth curve.
+A high value (e.g., 100°) is great for logos and technical drawings.
 A lower value will create smoother, more rounded corners.

 Segment Length

-This option (only active in 'Spline' mode) controls the length of curved segments before a new anchor point is considered.
-A higher value ignores shorter features and creates longer, smoother curves, simplifying the final path.
-A lower value will try to capture more intricate, short curves.
+(Spline mode only) Controls the length of curved segments.
+A higher value ignores shorter features and creates longer, smoother curves.
+A lower value will capture more intricate, short curves.

 Layering

-This setting dictates how different colored shapes are arranged in the final SVG.
+This setting dictates how different colored shapes are arranged.

-- Stacked: This method creates complete shapes for each color and layers them on top of each other, from the largest background shape to the smallest detail on top.
-This is the most common and compatible method.
+- Stacked: Creates complete shapes for each color and layers them on top of each other, from back to front.
+This is the most common and compatible method, excellent for preserving transparency.

-- Cutout: This method creates shapes with "holes" in them.
-For example, a blue donut shape would have a transparent hole in the middle, rather than being a solid blue circle with a smaller background-colored circle on top.
+- Cutout: Creates shapes with "holes" in them.
 This can sometimes result in smaller files but may be less compatible with some editing software.

 Gradient Step

-This option controls the smoothness of color transitions.
-A value of 0 creates hard edges between colors.
-A higher value allows the system to create intermediate color steps to simulate a smoother gradient.
-Note: This effect is most noticeable when using "Full Color" detail; it is automatically disabled for limited palettes to prevent unwanted color banding.
+Controls the smoothness of color transitions.
+A higher value allows the system to create intermediate color steps to simulate a smoother gradient, which is most effective when using a high Color Detail setting.

 Post-Processing